robasta/scrapyd/README.md

 - bsddb3 & sqlitedict - for 'CrawlOnce' functionality
 - pika - for writing items to a RabbitMQ (https://github.com/robasta/rabbitmq-pipeline)
 - python-dateutil - for parsing string dates
+- botocore - for uploading images to AWS S3